 To ensure that files sort correctly, image numbers should be padded with extra zeroes so that all image numbers have the same number of total digits.
 In a project with 100-999 images, show_scnX_001.jpg should be used instead of show_scnX_01.jpg, for example.

-- Only and exactly two underscores (_) must be used before and after what is considered a Setup name.
-DF Studio reads between the two underscores and separates the images into Setups automatically.
+- An underscore character (_) must be used to separate the sequential numbers in the filenames from what is considered a Setup name.
+DF Studio reads the part of the filename before the last underscore, and separates the images into Setups automatically.
 If files are named according to the above convention, there is no need for further organization into subfolders before uploading.

 Additional naming convention variations may also be assigned based on client preferences.
-Sometimes, the setups are dates, and some clients prefer to have the initials of the photographer in the filename.
-So, the files can be named something like this: sp_20120224_AB001.jpg, where the date will be the setup name, and “AB” a photographer’s initials before the image number.
+Sometimes, the preferred Setups are dates, and some clients prefer to have the initials of the photographer in the filename.
+So, the files can be named something like this: sp_20151021_AB001.jpg, where the label and date will be the Setup name (sp_20151021), and “AB” a photographer’s initials before the image number.

 Those uploading with DFS Speed Link, Lightroom, or Photo Mechanic need not worry about using “Folders as Setups” if the files are named following the above guidelines.
 The “Folders as Setups” option supersedes filenames.
 It should be used only in cases where files have not been named properly (especially useful in uploading gallery photography).